 The board may grant a variance only on the following two grounds:

 - the availability of alternate processes or procedures.

 Apply for a variance

-We may also require, at your expense, written evidence from a professional engineer, safety professional, hygienist or an expert in the related industry or occupation, that the requested work process equals or exceeds protection for the health and safety of workers will be equal or greater under the proposed process compared to the requirement being varied.
+We may also require, at your expense, written evidence from a professional engineer, safety professional, hygienist or an expert in the related industry or occupation, that the protection for the health and safety of workers will be equal or greater under the proposed process compared to the requirement being varied.

 Submit your application well in advance of when you need a decision as it can take up to 45 days for the board to process a request for variance.